 Multivitamins That May Cause Acne

-While these are common ingredients in most multivitamin and are generally considered safe, anything in excess might trigger acne.
+While these are common ingredients in most multivitamins and are generally considered safe, anything in excess might trigger acne.

-Another study found that Vitamin B12 altered a skin gene expression and made it more likely to break out in inflammation.
-(2)
+A study from the National Library of Medicine found that Vitamin B12 altered a skin gene expression, making it more likely to break out in inflammation .

 Multivitamins That Help Fight Acne

+A study in PubMed found that 95% of people who suffer from acne have vitamin D deficiency .
 Did you know?
-Every root cause of acne is in some way connected to vitamin D. People who don’t or can’t get enough sun exposure can use vitamin D supplements.
+Every root cause of acne is connected to vitamin D. People who don’t or can’t get enough sun exposure can use vitamin D supplements.

 Pro tip: use multivitamins that contain vitamin D3, as this is the body’s preferred form of vitamin D.

-Note: If you suffer from hormonal acne, don’t overdo vitamin D intake, as it’s the primary hormone that stimulates testosterone, which causes hormonal flares up.
+Note: If you suffer from hormonal acne, don’t overdo vitamin D intake, as it’s the primary hormone that stimulates testosterone, which causes hormonal flares.

 Zinc is a mineral that’s a great addition to the skincare routine.